 In this last installment of our three-part series on the undiscovered inland foods of Portugal (Part I & Part II), we pick apart the fruits that give the country some of its most luscious cherries and pears as well as premium olive oil.
-And though it’s one of the lesser known wine regions of the Portugal, there’s plenty to fill your goblet with unique grapes that produce wine you can only find here.
+And though it’s one of the lesser-known wine regions of Portugal, there’s plenty to fill your goblet with unique grapes that produce wine you can only find here.
 Superb fruit is indeed a staple of this region, but for hardcore sweet tooths, we’ve got more than what you can pick from a tree.
 We’ll end it on the sweetest of notes!

 Let’s take a bite, a sip and a spoonful: